markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 ![margin comparison](./assets/step-4/500-margin-comparison.png)

 Pretty cool!
 Yet another CSS trick to put in your toolbelt.
+Note that this only works for horizontal centering. `margin: auto 0` does not vertically center elements.
 And that wraps up "What We Do"!

 ## Style "What You Do"